Requests For Use Of COG Biospecimens

 See NCTN CCSC Proposal Submission Form and the COG Application For Use Of Banked Biospecimens

-In cases where rare patient specimens are requested, a pre-assessment of biobank holdings may be necessary prior to a full application review to ensure holdings sufficient to support the application are available (details at the discretion of the disease biology chair).
+In cases where rare patient biospecimens are requested, a pre-assessment of biobank holdings may be necessary prior to a full application review to ensure holdings sufficient to support the application are available (details at the discretion of the disease biology chair).

 Review of Applications

 (2) Full disease-specific biology subcommittee review.
 The biology chair or committee designee will circulate applications with the PI biosketch and any support documents to their standing subcommittee for review (with or without external reviewers).
 It is expected that > 2 primary reviewers will be identified for each application, and that for larger or complex applications an additional review from the disease group statistician be requested.
-For all application requests that require COG Scientific Council and CTEP review (requests ≥ 50 patient cases in total, specimens from ≥ 50% of patient cases from a single trial arm, or for certain rare or difficult to attain biospecimens), the disease group statistician must review the statistical justification for the application and approve of it first.
+For all application requests that require COG Scientific Council and CTEP review (requests ≥ 50 patient cases in total, biospecimens from ≥ 50% of patient cases from a single trial arm, or for certain rare or difficult to attain biospecimens), the disease group statistician must review the statistical justification for the application and approve of it first.
 The expected turn-around time for receipt of reviews is approximately 4 weeks.

 The application review will take approximately 4-6 weeks.
 The review will be returned either as approved or rejected.
 Rejected proposals can be resubmitted with justification of the comments provided in the rejection notice.
 If an application is approved, it will proceed through the review by the Scientific Council and CTEP, if applicable, or filed directly with CTEP (for requests < 50 patient cases in total only).
-Agreements and specimen processing will commence as described below for approved proposals.
+Agreements and biospecimen processing will commence as described below for approved proposals.

 Agreements with COG/BPC